saveourtool/save-cli/README.md

 save --mode=single --language=java
 ```

-For the complete list of supported options refer to the [options table.](/OptionsTable.md)
+For the complete list of supported options refer to the [options table.](/OptionsTable.md) or run `save --help`.
+Note, that options with choice are case-sensitive.

 SAVE framework will detect tests, run your analyzer on these tests, will calculate the pass-rate and test results.